 Seven clinical improvement webinars are scheduled for the following dates:

-- 9 June: East of England Register here
+- 9 June: East of England – watch the full recording here

-- 16 June: North East and Yorkshire Register here
+- 16 June: North East and Yorkshire – watch the full recording here

 GIRFT clinical leads from across a range of specialties are lined up to present on the webinars, encouraging non-consultant grade doctors, nurses, AHPs and students to understand and embed the GIRFT improvement methodology and get involved in clinical improvement.